ekingan/short-url/README.md

 }
 ```

-### Visiting your shortened link will redirect you to your original link
+#### Visiting your shortened link will redirect you to your original link
 Visit your new shortened link http://localhost:3000/awesome-link and you should be redirected to your original link https://range.co/

 The API will also record your visit.

-### Seeing the number of visits and statistics about your link
+#### Seeing the number of visits and statistics about your link
-Make a request to http://localhost:3000/stats + your params:
+Make a request to http://localhost:3000/stats + your params using the `slug` key:

 Here is an example request: http://localhost:3000/stats?slug=awesome-link